ravelaso/Virtualization-In-Linux/Writerside/topics/Setup-VirtualMachine.md

 However, you should pay special attention to the following steps:

 - When the virtual machine creation wizard asks you to name your virtual machine (**final step before clicking "Finish"**), check the **"Customize before install" checkbox**.
-- Select the BIOS and search for the UEFI with secureboot for our x64 platform.
+- Select the BIOS and search for the UEFI with secure-boot for our x64 platform.
 - In the "CPUs" section, adjust your socket, cores and threads per core, make sure to verify you are sending the correct setup.

 Since we are installing Windows 11, we need also a TPM2.